 Applicants must submit a completed Application for Admission and a \$50 application fee.
 International applicants must provide their full legal name, birth date, and place of birth.
-When applying online, this information should be entered under the comments section of the online application, and a signature page requested from the Admissions Counselor.
+When applying online, this information should be entered under the comments section of the online application.
 Online applications must be submitted through the RMCAD website at www.rmcad.edu.